SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 Your URL will be different, mostly because of the use of the `--random-route` switch.
 You should see the service document served to you again, but this time, via the proxy app running in the CF environment on SAP Cloud Platform.

+#### Using cf deploy

-> In case you prefer the Multi Target Application (MTA) approach, there's an `mta.yaml` file in this directory too, so you can use the build-and-deploy approach if you really want to, like this (a reduced sample output is also shown):
+In case you prefer the Multi Target Application (MTA) approach, there's an [`mta.yaml`](mta.yaml) file in this directory too, so you can use the build-and-deploy approach if you really want to, like this (a reduced sample output is also shown):

 ```
 $ mbt build && cf deploy mta_archives/s4-mock_1.0.0.mtar